 This package is the most expensive and effective, with over 90 lessons and 8500+ practice questions.
 You get instructors that will help you develop strategies that will equip you to perform best in the LSAT.

-Books are also included, and 85+ practice tests are there to help you acquire a more material experience.
+Books are also included, and 85+ of practice materials and tests are there to help you acquire a more material experience.

 |Self-paced||• 90+ video lessons

 • Live office hour sessions

 |Live Online Course||• Over 85 LSAT prep tests

 •16 to 40 hours of tutoring from instructors